arescrimson/LytroOld/README.md

 <!-- PROJECT ABOUT !-->
 ## About

-Implemented commands:
+Currently features simple commands for anime and manga.
+Currently planning to expand to include more API integration, as well as embed and streaming information support.

+**Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2) to fetch anime and manga information.
+You can visit the [MyAnimeList website](https://myanimelist.net/) for more details.

+## Anime Commands

+**!help** returns a list of possible commands with their descriptions.

 **!info [anime name]:** returns information like synopsis, rating based off total votes, genre, and url.

-**!chr [prefix] [anime name]** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
+**!chr [prefix] [anime name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
 Provides information like character role and voice actor.

-**!img [anime name]** returns a random image pertaining to the picture gallery of the specific anime.
+**!img [anime name]:** returns a random image pertaining to the picture gallery of the specific anime.

-**!rand** returns information identical to !info with a random anime.
+**!rand:** returns information identical to !info with a random anime.

-**Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2) to fetch anime and manga information.
-You can visit the [MyAnimeList website](https://myanimelist.net/) for more details and user reviews.
+**!quote:** returns a random quote, the character, and the anime/manga it came from.

+## Manga Commands

+**!minfo [manga name]:** returns information like synopsis, rating based off total votes, genre, and url.

+**!mchr [prefix] [manga name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
+Provides information like character role and voice actor.

+**!mimg [manga name]:** returns a random image pertaining to the picture gallery of the specific manga.

+**!mrand:** returns information identical to !info with a random manga.

 ## Built With